codesynctask/Quizzy-Web-App/README.md

 6. compare user_ans with correct_ans array using loop => each correct comparision will increase uers marks✅

 ## send mail using php in contact.php

+* make user use play quiz only if he is logged.
+* then store his data like how many times they played etc to db.